dgoodburn/Project/README.md

 To install from terminal:

 Use Python2, not Python3, since google-visualization-python only works with 2.
+You will also need MySQL if you do not already have it.
+You can follow the tutorial at http://zetcode.com/db/mysqlpython/

 $ virtualenv Joynt # ("pip install virtualenv" if you don't already have it)
 $ source Joynt/bin/activate